Then we realised that travelers might be wondering what to pack for Interrailing in Europe.

 We also talk about the standard luggage restrictions on European trains (which is not something you should worry about actually!).

-So keep scrolling down to find more inspiration for filling up your luggage!
+So keep scrolling down to find more inspiration about what you should be packing for Interrailing Europe.

 Your packing checklist depends a little on how long you will be going.